Anthony Weiner sentenced to 21 months in prison in teen sexting case

 The former lawmaker's sexting habits entered criminal territory with his illicit contact with a 15-year-old girl.
 Weiner, 53, had pleaded guilty in May to sending sexually explicit texts to the girl across state lines.
 Weiner agreed not to appeal any sentence between 21 and 27 months in prison.

+Weiner openly wept in court on Monday as the judge announced the sentence.
+In addition to the prison term, he was sentenced to three years of supervised release, given a $10,000 fine, and required to forfeit his iPhone.
+Weiner must surrender on Nov.
+6 to a yet-to-be determined prison facility.

+Weiner read from a prepared statement for several minutes, describing himself as “an addict” and calling his crime “rock bottom.”
+He said he has a “disease,” but it is not an “excuse.”

-The disgraced politician apologized in court to the teenage victim, blaming his own “destructive impulses.”
-Weiner was forced to register as a sex offender.
+The disgraced politician earlier had apologized in court to the teenage victim, blaming his own “destructive impulses.”
+Weiner also was forced to register as a sex offender.

-On Monday, Weiner also was sentenced to three years of supervised release.

 “Anthony Weiner, a former Congressman and candidate for Mayor, asked a girl who he knew to be 15 years old to display her naked body and engage in sexually explicit behavior for him online.
-Justice demand that this type of conduct be prosecuted and punished with time in prison,” Acting Manhattan U.S. Attorney Joon H. Kim said in a statement Monday.
+Justice demands that this type of conduct be prosecuted and punished with time in prison,” Acting Manhattan U.S. Attorney Joon H. Kim said in a statement Monday.
 “Today, Anthony Weiner received a just sentence that was appropriate for his crime.”

 Weiner said last week that he was undergoing treatment and is profoundly sorry for subjecting the minor to what his lawyers call his “deep sickness.”

-Prosecutors said, however, that he has promised in the past that he’s reformed.
+Weiner's treatments include individual therapy once a week, group therapy once a week, and 12-step meetings four to five times a week.

 ANTHONY WEINER SCANDALS: FROM POLITICS TO SEXTING CASES